Email

 My qualifications

-• Master of Arts & Cultural Management, Paramount Scholar, University of Melbourne (ongoing)
+• Master of Arts & Cultural Management, Paramount Scholarship, University of Melbourne (ongoing)

-• Graduate Diploma of Legal Practice, Admitted to Supreme Court of NSW
+• Graduate Diploma of Legal Practice, Admitted to the Supreme Court of New South Wales

 • Bachelor of Laws, University of Sydney